 Terraform Data – What is and How to use it.

-Let’s see one example where we have one module that creates subnets, and we need to specify the Availability Zones for them.
+Let’s walk through a real example.
+Say you have a module that creates subnets, and you need to specify the availability zones for them.

 module "subnet" {